How to Become a Pennsylvania Medical Marijuana Caregiver

-A caregiver can be a parent, legal guardian, spouse, family member, friend or any other applicable significant other designated by a patient.
-Caregivers must be 21 years of age or older, unless authorized by the Pennsylvania Department of Health.
-Patients who are a minor are required to have a caregiver.
+A caregiver can be a parent, legal guardian, spouse, family member, friend, or any other applicable significant other designated by a patient.
+Caregivers must be 21 years of age or older unless authorized by the Pennsylvania Department of Health.
+Patients who are minors are required to have a caregiver.

-Pennsylvania has three categories of patients who do not receive a medical marijuana card and the caregiver will have to register on their behalf and visit the dispensary for them.
+Pennsylvania has three categories of patients who will need a caregiver to register on their behalf and visit the dispensary for them.
 These categories include: